 - Explain the endosymbiotic theory for the origin of eukaryotes

-- Identify and describe the key adaptations unique to eukaryotes (Sex/Meiosis, Mitosis, Mitochondria, Nucleus, Linear chromosomes)
+- Identify and describe the key traits and adaptations unique to eukaryotes (Sex/Meiosis, Mitosis, Mitochondria, Nucleus, Linear chromosomes)

-- Explain the general steps of a sexual life cycle (meiosis, fertilization, change in ploidy)
+- List and differentiate between the general steps of a sexual life cycle (meiosis, fertilization, change in ploidy)

-- Describe the importance of specific single-celled eukaryotes with respect to human health and ecosystem services
+- Describe the importance of single-celled eukaryotes with respect to human health and ecosystem services

-Eukaryotes evolved during the Proterozoic eon approximately 1.6 BYA.
+Microfossil evidence suggests that eukaryotes evolved sometime between 1.6 and 2.2 billion years ago during the Proterozoic.
 Prior to the origin of eukaryotes, all life on Earth was prokaryotic (lacking nucleus or other membrane-bound organelles).
-The leading hypothesis, called the endosymbiotic theory, is that eukaryotes arose as a result of a fusion of Archaean cells with bacteria, where an ancient Archaean engulfed (but did not eat) an ancient, aerobic bacterial cell.
+The leading hypothesis for the origin of eukaryotes, called the endosymbiotic theory, is that eukaryotes arose as a result of a fusion of Archaean cells with bacteria, where an ancient Archaean engulfed (but did not eat) an ancient, aerobic bacterial cell.
 The engulfed (endosymbiosed) bacterial cell remained within the archaean cell in what may have been a mutualistic relationship: the engulfed bacterium allowed the host archean cell to use oxygen to release energy stored in nutrients, and the host cell protected the bacterial cell from predators.
 Over many generations, a symbiotic relationship developed between the two organisms so completely that neither could survive on its own.
-Microfossil evidence suggests that eukaryotes arose sometime between 1.6 and 2.2 billion years ago.
-The dependents of this ancient engulfed cell are present in all eukaryotic cells today as mitochondria.
+The descendants of this ancient engulfed cell are present in all eukaryotic cells today as mitochondria.

 The video below gives an overview of the endosymbiotic theory for the origin of eukaryotes:

 Chloroplasts and Photosynthetic Eukaryotes